 Deep tissue massage is different from other popular styles of massage, like Swedish massage and reflexology.
 In addition to their hands, therapists may use their elbows and forearms to increase pressure.
 They may also hold the intensity for a longer period of time than in a relaxation massage.

 Deep tissue massage is mainly used to help people with sports-related injuries and chronic pain.
 If you just want to relax and Zen out, you may want to try another style.
 There are plenty out there, including:

 Because deep tissue massage is, well, deep, it’s not the best option for everyone.
 Certain conditions or factors can come into play.

-You shouldn’t get a massage in the first trimester of pregnancy.
+There can be benefits to massage during pregnancy, but you shouldn’t get a massage in the first trimester.
 Once you’re into your second trimester, you can get massages again!
 But the style and pressure should be modified based on you and your pregnancy.

 You should avoid massaging your feet or hands, because stimulating these pressure points can induce labor.
 Imagine going into labor on a massage table.
 No, thanks!

 If you’re undergoing chemo or radiation therapy, you need to let your massage therapist know.
 These cancer treatments can decrease your white and red blood cell counts, so you may bruise more easily.
 Also, a deep massage can be taxing on your body, so a lighter massage is recommended.